iamraj45/iamraj45/README.md

 ### Hi there 👋

 # 💫 About Me:
 I'm an aspiring Software Engineer who is passionate about learning new things.
-Currently I am in final year of B. Tech in Computer Science and Engineering.<br>Some technologies I enjoy working with include Python and ReactJS.
+I am a final year student pursuing B. Tech in Computer Science and Engineering.<br>Some technologies I enjoy working with include Python and ReactJS.
 Apart from this, I love playing video games and I'm a big fan of Cricket.

 ## 🌐 Socials: